Caring for Transgender and Gender-Fluid People

 - Cisgender – A person who identifies with the gender assigned at birth

-- Gender Dysphoria – The distress that occurs when a person’s chosen gender is different from their assigned gender
+- Gender dysphoria – The distress that occurs when a person’s chosen gender is different from their gender assigned at birth

 - Transition – When transgender individuals change their social and physical characteristics to align more with the chosen gender

 How can I help society become more inclusive and respectful of transgender and gender-fluid individuals?

 - First, you can ask which pronouns the person prefers to use.
 He/Him and She/Her are specific to male and females, respectively.
 Non-binary and gender-fluid individuals often prefer to go by They/Them.

 - Second, during conversation, try to choose words that describe relationships as opposed to gender ("parents" vs. "mother and father") and address groups that way as well ("everyone" vs. "ladies and gentlemen").